afstanton/weather/README.md

 https://openweathermap.org/ has free accounts, it is generally bad practice to put API keys into repos.
 I didn't redact my email from the cassettes because I'm easy enough to find on the web.
 This is my repo, after all.

 Specs are primarily around the service class.

+Geocoding caching is handled by the Geocoder initializer.
+Caching for the weather is handled inside the weather service class.

+I prefer Faraday and MultiJson because you can plug in your favorite providers, which are httpx and oj for me personally.